 A few days of re-organising and re-fitting were followed by a move to new front-line trenches on October 5th.
 By the 10th, food and water were short, trenches very shallow, and attempts to improve them were arduous as Battalion numbers were low.
 The men were then told that they were to attack the German trenches in a few days.

 October 13th was the appointed day and ‘the assault was delivered at 2.00p.m.’ by A and D Company under the cover of smoke bombs ‘but owing to the strong wind, the smoke afforded very little protection.’
-The men had to cross a road and all were cut down before reaching it, only one officer managing to cross.
+The men were attacking the main cross roads (centre, in the sketch map) and had to cross the La Bassée – Loos road.
+The German forces were dug in at the far side of the road and the London Scottish were cut down before reaching it, only one officer managing to cross.
 He reconnoitred the ground and found that the Germain wire was uncut.
 A plan to cut the wire by hand under cover of gas bombs could not go ahead due to the wind direction and so the men stayed put until dark.
 Under cover of darkness, Henry’s C Company then moved in to relieve A and D Companies, and two Platoons of B Company who had gone to assist them.
 In the night, men from other Battalions came up to put defensive wire entanglements in place and improve trenches.
 ‘At 1.30am orders were received to abandon this work, as the Battalion would be shortly relieved by the 15th County of London Regt.
 This was accomplished by 3.0 a.m. and the Regiment withdrew to the Support Line.
 Casualties Estimated, Officers 3, O.R.
 100.’

-Though the detail is missing from the Diary, Henry was one of the 100 men who had fallen.
+Though the detail is missing from the Diary, Henry was one of the 100 men who had fallen, though later details suggest it was either before or after the rush to cross the road.
 There must have been informal news of his death that reached home, perhaps in letters from an officer or fellow soldiers, for The Wintonian reports that he met his death by the actions of an opposite number: he ‘was killed by a sniper’.
 The London County Council Record of Service adds that ‘On 13th October Sergt.
 Henry Eason (14th Lond., Educ.) was killed while reconnoitring.’

 His war was at an end.